 We’re not trying to scare you, but take a minute and think about what would happen if you died tomorrow, strictly from a financial perspective.
 Can your spouse handle your mortgage payments?
 Who would pay off your credit cards?
 Can your business partner keep your company afloat?

 If you feel like the people in your life would be in a tough spot without your income, then you’ll probably want to get insured sooner than later regardless of your age.
 Concerns about premium costs can come secondary to ensuring you’re covered for an appropriate amount to match your financial situation.
 Not sure how much your family would need?
-Use our quick and easy life insurance coverage calculator for an honest assessment.
+Use our quick and easy life insurance coverage calculator for an honest assessment or read our honest guide to life insurance for answers to many questions that first-time life insurance buyers have.

 Timing is everything when buying life insurance